Russo-Georgian War

-The 2008 Russo-Georgian War was a war between Georgia, on one side, and Russia and the Russian-backed self-proclaimed republics of South Ossetia and Abkhazia, on the other.
-The war took place in August following a period of worsening relations between Russia and Georgia, both formerly constituent republics of the Soviet Union.
+The August 2008 Russo-Georgian War, also known as the Russian invasion of Georgia, was a war waged against Georgia by the Russian Federation and the Russian-backed separatist regions of South Ossetia and Abkhazia.
 The fighting took place in the strategically important South Caucasus region.
 It is regarded as the first European war of the 21st century.

-The Republic of Georgia declared its independence in early 1991 as the Soviet Union began to fall apart.
-Amid this backdrop, fighting between Georgia and separatists left parts of the former South Ossetian Autonomous Oblast under the de facto control of Russian-backed but internationally unrecognised separatists.
+Georgia declared its independence from the Soviet Union in April 1991, following a referendum during the dissolution of the Soviet Union.
+However, fighting (1991–92) between Georgia and Ossetian separatists resulted in parts of the former South Ossetian Autonomous Oblast being under the de facto control of Russian-backed but internationally unrecognised separatists.
 In 1992, a joint peacekeeping force of Georgian, Russian, and Ossetian troops was stationed in the territory.
-A similar stalemate developed in the region of Abkhazia, where Abkhaz separatists had waged a war in 1992–1993.
-Following the election of Vladimir Putin in Russia in 2000 and a pro-Western change of power in Georgia in 2003, relations between Russia and Georgia began to deteriorate, reaching a full diplomatic crisis by April 2008, when NATO promised to consider Georgia's bid for membership.
+A similar stalemate developed in the region of Abkhazia, where the separatists had waged a war in 1992–1993, culminating in the ethnic cleansing of Georgians.
+Following the election of Vladimir Putin in Russia in 2000 and a pro-Western change of power in Georgia in 2003, relations between Russia and Georgia began to severely deteriorate, reaching a full diplomatic crisis by April 2008.

 On 1 August 2008, the Russian-backed South Ossetian forces started shelling Georgian villages, with a sporadic response from Georgian peacekeepers in the area.
-Intensifying artillery attacks by the South Ossetian separtists broke a 1992 ceasefire agreement.
+Intensifying artillery attacks by the South Ossetian separatists broke a 1992 ceasefire agreement.
 To put an end to these attacks, Georgian army units were sent into the South Ossetian conflict zone on 7 August and took control of most of Tskhinvali, a separatist stronghold, within hours.
 Some Russian troops had illicitly crossed the Georgia–Russia border through the Roki Tunnel and advanced into the South Ossetian conflict zone by 7 August before the Georgian military response.
-Russia falsely accused Georgia of committing "genocide" and "aggression against South Ossetia".
-It launched a full-scale land, air and sea invasion of Georgia, including its undisputed territory, on 8 August, referring to it as a "peace enforcement" operation.
-Russian and South Ossetian forces fought Georgian forces in and around South Ossetia for several days, until Georgian forces retreated.
-Russian and Abkhaz forces opened a second front by attacking the Kodori Gorge held by Georgia.
-Russian naval forces blockaded part of the Georgian Black Sea coastline.
-The Russian air force attacked targets both within and beyond the conflict zone.
+Russia falsely accused Georgia of committing "genocide" and "aggression against South Ossetia"—and launched a full-scale land, air and sea invasion of Georgia, including its undisputed territory, on 8 August.
+Russian and separatist forces fought Georgian troops in and around South Ossetia for several days, until Georgian forces retreated.
+Russian and Abkhaz forces opened a second front by attacking the Kodori Gorge held by Georgia, while Russian naval forces blockaded part of the Georgian Black Sea coastline.
+The Russian air force attacked civilian targets both within and beyond the conflict zone.
 This was the first war in history in which cyber warfare coincided with military action.
 An information war was also waged during and after the conflict.
 Nicolas Sarkozy, the President of France, personally negotiated a ceasefire agreement on 12 August.